dacez/dcd/README.md

-# dcd
+### Dacecd
+===
     like cd command
     but it can save the cd history and fuzzy find dirs

-How To Install
+### How To Install （Linux 64bit Only）
-Linux Only
+---
-Download the execute file dcd (i compile the 64bit for linux only) Download the dcd.sh mkdir .dacecd in your homepath then move dcd.sh and dcd in it
+    Download the execute file dcd (i compile the 64bit for linux only) Download the dcd.sh
+    mkdir .dacecd in your homepath then move dcd.sh and dcd in it

     vim YOURHOMEPATH/.dacecd/.dcd.sh
         #!/bin/bash
         unalias cd
         alias dcd='YOURHOMEPATH/.dacecd/dcd'
         if [ $# == 0 ];then
            cd
         else
             cd $1
         fi
         dcd `pwd`
         unalias dcd
         alias cd='source YOURHOMEPATH/.dacecd/dcd.sh'

     Replace YOURHOMEPATH to your real homepath.

-How To Config
+### How To Config
+---
     First:
     Can't use ~ to instead of YOURHOMEPATH

     Second:
     vim YOURHOMEPATH/.dacecd/.dacecdrc

         {
           "ContainDirs": [
             "/home/qspace_system/QQMail/micromsg",
             "/home/qspace_system/QQMail/mmcomm"
         ],
         "HisCount":100
         }

     Modify the ContainDirs that you need to fuzzy.
 The .dacecdrc must be a json.

 Third: